I have years of

 information-sharing relationship with the Disney Studio Archives, frequently calling upon

 their resources.
 At first glance it may seem hard to tell the difference between Walt

 Disneys signature and one signed by an authorized employee.
 In fact a lot of

 autograph dealers dont know the difference and even so-called autograph

 have compiled an enormous database documenting Walt Disneys true signature (both

 cursive and block-printed) for every stage of Disneys life.
 This way I can actually

 take an undated signature and narrow down the date to within a couple of years.
 I also

-have files identifying employee-signed Walt Disney autographs; if the "Disney"
+have files identifying employee-signed Walt Disney signatures; if the "Disney"

 signature was signed by an employee, I can often tell you which employee.
 I am not an